 This mutual recognition facilitates seafood trade between the U.S. and the EU.

-Furthermore, it creates a framework under which Member States cannot impose national requirements on U.S. seafood exporters on top of EU harmonized legislation.
+Furthermore, it creates a framework under which Member States cannot impose national requirements on

 However, differences of interpretation among Member States can lead to delays at border control posts (BCP).